xcoupe01/project_Karel/README.md

 ## Button description
 - `textarea` - space where generated code from block generator appears
 - `run` - to run currently selected (with cursor) program in text editor
+- `run debug` - simple debug mode, by clicking on this button Karel will do one line of code
 - `stop` - to stop currently running code
 - `room` - to set the roomsize based on the next two fields
 - `X value` - x dimension of the room for set
 - `Y value` - y dimension of the room for set
+- `home camera` - resets the camera to the staring position
 - `test` - provisional developer only button

 ## Used resources